-Archaeologists from the University of West Dakota successfully extrapolated the entire religious, political, economic, and cultural history of an ancient civilization from a single shard of pottery found during an excavation.
+Archaeologists from the University of West Dakota successfully determined the entire religious, political, economic, and cultural history of an ancient civilization.
+This occurred thanks to a single shard of pottery found during an excavation.
 The scientists discovered the shard of pottery, roughly 2 inches in length, during a University sponsored excavation in the Great Plains region of the United States.

-“Based off the quality of the construction of the ceramic, you can deduce high quality kilns produced the material” said Professor Smith, one of the researchers.
-“This suggests these people probably extensively traded, and had a governing council of elders, each elected from smaller tribal units for a period of one to two years.
+“Based off the quality of the ceramic, you can determine high quality kilns produced the material” said Professor Smith.
+“This suggests these people probably extensively traded.
+They also had a governing council of elders.
+Each elder was elected from smaller tribal units for a period of one to two years.
 This is the only way the could have produced pottery of such quality “

 Members of the research community also have gained insight into the religious beliefs of the ancient society.
-“The shard is an off-white color, suggesting the people worshiped a god who brought forth slightly gray rain clouds to water the crops.
+“The shard is an off-white color.
+This suggests the people worshiped a god who brought forth slightly gray rain clouds to water the crops.
 The crops were probably maize or sorghum” said one member involved in the dig.

-The archaeologists found the piece of pottery several miles from a nearby ancient village, suggesting the inhabitants fled a calamity with their belongings.
-“This is definitive evidence that a series of raids and droughts led to a dramatic collapse of the entire society, in roughly 3500 BC” said a well-known expert in the field.
+The archaeologists found the piece of pottery several miles from a nearby ancient village.
+This suggests the inhabitants fled a calamity with their belongings.
+“This is sure evidence that a series of raids and droughts led to a dramatic collapse of the entire society.
+This occurred roughly in 3500 BC” said a well-known expert in the field.
 “Us modern humans must take heed and think of how this ties into our own modern problems”.

-The members of the dig are anticipating at least 5 seconds of facetime during a future documentary related to the subject.
+The archeologists are anticipating at least 5 seconds of facetime during a future documentary.
 This is roughly equivalent to the career impact of publishing 10 peer-reviewed journal articles.
 Many of the members of the dig are already adding this to their linkedin profiles.

 Make sure to read more enlightening articles at jpjml.com!